One Lost Henchman

 Baldur's Gate: Enhanced Edition is a really really cool update and re-release of a really really cool game.

-I'm also responsible for a number of enhancements throughout the game (such as hardware cursor support).
-And I helped to fix a bunch of bugs.
+I'm also responsible for a number of enhancements throughout the game (such as fixing cursor lag).
+And then there was bug-squishing duty.

 Sonic Office Smash (2012 ...ish?)